-The College's Academic Achievement Program ("AAP") helps students make the most of their potential through the development of the academic skills necessary to succeed in law school.
-AAP serves all law students, with a special emphasis on helping first-year students as they make the transition from successful undergraduate careers to the unique challenge of law study.
-AAP coordinates programs on legal study skills and exam-taking as part of the First Year Core Series.
-In the spring semester, AAP convenes a voluntary small-group workshop series for first-year students.
+The College's Academic Success Program ("ASP") helps students hone the academic skills necessary to succeed in law school.
+ASP serves all law students, with a special emphasis on helping first-year students transition from successful undergraduate careers to the unique challenge of law study.
+ASP offers programs on legal study skills and exam-taking, as well as providing students access to other resources to support their academic skills.
+In the spring semester, ASP offers a small-group workshop series for first-year students.

-Students may request individual appointments to discuss academic skills issues.
-AAP helps law students in such areas as class preparation, note-taking, outlining, time and stress management, exam preparation, and exam review strategies.
-In addition, AAP can refer students to campus and community resources when appropriate.
+Students may request individual appointments with Dawn Anderson, professor of Legal Analysis Writing & Research and Director of the Writing & Academic Success Center.
+Students can discuss academic-related questions or concerns with Professor Anderson.
+She helps law students consider effective strategies in areas such as reading efficiently, preparing for class, taking effective notes, outlining, time and stress management, preparing for exams, and exam review strategies.
+In addition, she can refer students to campus and community resources when appropriate.

 The University of Iowa College of Law